ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

 ## Optimization

 The overall optimization workflow is summarized below.
 We propose to create a dedicated optimization pass that drives the following steps.
-The goal of this optimization is to match the performance of the code generated by Clang for the `os_log` calls in C.
+The goal of this optimization is to match the performance of the code generated by Clang for equivalent `os_log` calls in C.

 1. The [compile-time interpreter](https://forums.swift.org/t/compile-time-constant-expressions-for-swift/12879)   is run on the string interpolation calls to infer the compile-time value of the struct `packedMsg` and its properties.

 2. The implementation of `osLog` is optimized by folding in the uses of the properties of  `packedMsg` by their constant values.
 This involves replacing accesses to `formatString` property with the inferred string literal, replacing `totalArgsByteCount` with the inferred constant, and replacing all indirect invocation of the closures tracked by `packedMsg.encodeOps` with their inferred targets.
+(The function `packedMsg.encode(&byteEncoder)`  invokes the closures tracked by `packedMsg.encodeOps` on `byteEncoder`.)

 3. All invocations of autoclosures that were created from the arguments to the string interpolation methods are converted to direct calls based on the targets inferred by the compile-time interpreter.

 4. Existing function inlining pass is used to inline all direct function calls to `ByteEncoder` methods and closure targets.

 5. Existing dead-code and dead-object elimination passes are used to eliminate the `packedMsg` instance, which is now unused as its uses have been folded, and also to eliminate the string interpolation calls.

 6. The heap-allocation of the byte buffer in the `osLog` function is promoted to stack, based on the fact that it is deallocated at the end of the function.

-If any of the above steps is not possible, we propose to present an error or warning to the user depending on whether it results in a violation of the contract of the logging system or a performance degradation.
+If any of the above steps is not possible, we propose to present an error or warning to the user (or implementer of the logging API) depending on whether it results in a violation of the contract of the logging system or a performance degradation.
 E.g., if the format string cannot be inferred as a compile-time constant, it's a contract violation and is therefore an error.
 However, if step 6 is not possible, it is a loss of performance but is not an error.

 ### Compile-Time Interpreter - Upstreaming Plans and Extensions

-The implementation of the interpreter is available in the Swift tensorflow branch, and is planned to be upstreamed as described here: https://github.com/apple/swift/pull/19579.
+The compile-time interpreter is available in the Swift tensorflow branch.
+The interpreter is being upstreamed as an _experimental_ compiler feature as per the plan laid out here: https://github.com/apple/swift/pull/19579.
-(The upstreaming process is already underway.)
+We will use our real-world experience of it with osLog to help inform a future language evolution proposal for the compile-time interpreter and for any user-visible feature it enables.

 The following is a list of language features that the interpreter would have to support in order for it to be applicable to the implementation sketched above.

   * Basic language constructs such as: integers, floats, structures, function calls and generics.
   * Array literal construction and array operations such as array indexing, array append.
   * String literal construction and string operations such as `+`, `+=` etc.
   * Closure creation, closure assignment and invocation.

 The interpreter already supports most of the features listed above, except for closures.
 We propose to create a new representation within the interpreter for closures, which consists of the target of the closure (which is a SIL function) and variables that are captured.
 The closures would be treated as another kind of  _symbolic_ constant within the interpreter.
 The closures that are not invoked during interpretation are allowed to use arbitrary Swift code.
 The targets of the closures that are invoked during interpretation must be interpretable and all the captures of the closure must be constants tracked by the interpreter.

+### ABI Stability and Backward Deployment

+The existing os_log API will be supported to ensure ABI stability.
+More interestingly, the optimizations proposed here enable backward deployment of code compiled with the new osLog API to older, ABI-stable Swift by eliminating abstractions such as `PackedLogMsg` from the compiled code.